ethereum/portal-network-specs/witness.md

 Also, it means that the memory consumption of witness processing itself will be fixed and predictable, which helps nodes that have limited memory.

-**Chunkable**
-It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.
+**Chunkable** It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.

 The witness format doesn't limit a chunk size.
 That makes it easy to experiment with and find the best size for efficient relaying properties.

-**Upgradeable**
-It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
+**Upgradeable** It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
 Old versions of clients should be able to discard unsupported versions of witness.

-**Compact**
-Witness should have a binary format that is compact to save bandwith when propagating in network.
+**Compact** Witness should have a binary format that is compact to save bandwith when propagating in network.

 ## 1.2.
 Scope

-TBD
+This document is concerned with witness abstract syntax, semantics, binary encoding, validation & execution semantics.

+It does not define how the witnesses are being propagated via network.
+It does not provide specific implementation algorithms, and way to optimize it.

+The specification is complemented by an [implementer's handbook](TBD), [example code](TBD) and [tests](TBD) to help with the specific implementation.

 ## 1.3.
 Security Considerations